-How Effective is Experian Boost™?
+How Effective Is Experian Boost™?

 Experian Boost by the Numbers

-- Two out of three: average scores improved
+- Two out of three: Average scores improved

-- 10%: number of consumers who previously had insufficient credit history became scoreable after using Experian Boost.
+- 10%: The number of consumers who previously had insufficient credit history became scoreable after using Experian Boost.

-- 75%: percentage of consumers with FICO Scores below 680 who had their credit scores improved with Experian Boost
+- 75%: Percentage of consumers with FICO Scores below 680 who had their credit scores improved with Experian Boost

-- 14%: percentage of consumers with a credit score of 579 and below who saw an improvement in their credit score to between 620 and 679.
+- 14%: Percentage of consumers with a credit score of 579 and below who saw an improvement in their credit score to between 620 and 679.

 - 5 to 15%: percentage who, depending on the credit level, moved into a better score category.